brucefan1983/GPUMD-Tutorials/examples/26_fine_tune_NEP89/README.md

 The quality of the single-point calculations is **crucial** for dataset preparation.

 In our fine-tuning dataset, we included **[`IVDW = 12`](https://www.vasp.at/wiki/DFT-D3)**.
-For systems requiring long-range dispersion corrections, users may alternatively **[`IVDW = 12`](https://www.vasp.at/wiki/DFT-D3)** during the single-point DFT step and instead adopt the [NEP+D3 strategy](https://iopscience.iop.org/article/10.1088/1361-648X/ad1278) during MD simulations.
+For systems requiring long-range dispersion corrections, users may alternatively disable the **[`IVDW = 12`](https://www.vasp.at/wiki/DFT-D3)** during the single-point DFT stage and adopt the [NEP+D3 strategy](https://iopscience.iop.org/article/10.1088/1361-648X/ad1278) during MD simulations.

 ---